NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 15.md

 Pilate questioned him again, "Aren't you going to answer?
 Look how many things they are accusing you of!"

 ###### 5
-But Jesus still did not answer, and so Pilate was amazed.Jesus or Barabbas
+But Jesus still did not answer, and so Pilate was amazed.

+### Jesus or Barabbas

 ###### 6
 At the festival Pilate used to release for the people a prisoner whom they requested.